Loans Bonds

 Bond investors were not the only ones drawn to SoftBank in droves.
 The US$17.5bn loan, which is backed by shares of Nasdaq-listed chip and software design company Arm Holdings, is attracting strong interest from banks even though SoftBank has already raised jumbo debt facilities twice this year.

-“The strong share price performance of Arm certainly helps increase the appeal of the loan,” said a senior Hong Kong-based loans banker, adding that although Arm does not pay dividends, the relatively low loan-to-value ratio and reasonable pricing make the loan attractive for lenders.
+“The strong share price performance of Arm certainly helps increase the appeal of the loan,” said a senior Hong Kong-based loans banker.
+Although Arm does not pay dividends, the banker said the relatively low loan-to-value ratio and reasonable pricing make the loan attractive for lenders.
 Arm has a market capitalisation of almost US$180bn and its share price has gained 35% this year.

-SoftBank’s LTV ratio stood at 17% as of June 30, based on the ¥6.64trn (US$43.5bn) in standalone net interest-bearing debt and the ¥39.05trn equity value of its holdings of portfolio companies, of which 50.8% is attributed to Arm, according to its website.
-In comparison, the LTV as of March 31 was at 18% based on ¥5.66trn in standalone net interest-bearing debt and ¥31.38trn equity value, with Arm accounting for 41%.
+SoftBank’s LTV ratio was 17% as of June 30, based on ¥6.64trn (US$43.5bn) in standalone net interest-bearing debt and the ¥39.05trn equity value of its holdings of portfolio companies, of which 50.8% is attributed to Arm, according to its website.
+In comparison, the LTV at March 31 was at 18% based on ¥5.66trn in standalone net interest-bearing debt and ¥31.38trn equity value, with Arm accounting for 41%.

 Equity credit

-S&P rated SoftBank’s hybrid bonds B+, three notches below the company’s rating of BB+, and assigned them 50% equity credit.
-The agency said that while it expected the US$5.4bn acquisition of ABB's robotics business announced on October 8 to increase SoftBank’s LTV ratio by about 1%, from 31% as of the end of June, the hybrid bond issuance will partially mitigate that impact.
+S&P rates SoftBank’s hybrid bonds B+, three notches below the company’s rating of BB+, and assigned them 50% equity credit.
+The agency said that while it expects the US$5.4bn acquisition of ABB's robotics business announced on October 8 to increase SoftBank’s LTV ratio by about one percentage point, from 31% as of the end of June, the hybrid bond issuance will partially mitigate that impact.
 S&P expects the LTV ratio will remain at 30%–33%, which is within the tolerance of the rating.

-Not all lenders will get a chance to participate in the loan as several bankers said they had approached the lead banks – Barclays, Goldman Sachs, JP Morgan and Mizuho Bank – with the intention of joining the deal, but were told the invitations were being extended to existing lenders only.
+Not all lenders will get a chance to participate as several bankers said they had approached the lead banks – Barclays, Goldman Sachs, JP Morgan and Mizuho Bank – with the intention of joining the deal but were told the invitations were being extended to existing lenders only.

 Bonds inside guidance

-SoftBank priced its latest hybrid bond well inside the initial guidance ranges, thanks to strong demand that saw combined orders reaching US$11.5bn, including US$162.8m from the leads, after final price guidance was announced.
-The final book was US$10.3bn, including US$202.8m from the lead managers.
+SoftBank priced its latest hybrid bond inside initial guidance thanks to strong demand that saw combined orders reach US$11.5bn after final guidance was announced, including US$162.8m from leads.
+The final book was US$10.3bn, including US$202.8m from leads.

-Analysts at Lucror Analytics wrote that the debt sale was "slightly credit positive," as the issuer proved its ability to access the capital markets and attract investors.
+Analysts at Lucror Analytics said the debt sale was "slightly credit positive" as the issuer had proved its ability to access capital markets and to attract investors.

-CreditSights sounded a note of caution about SoftBank's ramp up of investments in artificial intelligence, which it estimates will require more than US$41bn of funding this year, and said the strategy "increasingly makes the group a pure-play on AI themes".
+CreditSights sounded a note of caution, however, noting SoftBank's ramp-up of investments in artificial intelligence, which it estimates will require more than US$41bn this year, and said the strategy "increasingly makes the group a pure play on AI themes".

-CreditSights analysts called the 40-year bonds and the euro notes “potentially attractive” in a prepricing note, but said they would pass on the 35.5-year, noting that the bonds should offer about 175bp over the issuer's senior notes.
-But both of the former notes priced inside fair value estimates from CreditSights.
+CreditSights analysts in a prepricing note called the 40-year bonds and the euro notes “potentially attractive”, but said they would pass on the 35.5-year, noting that the bonds should offer about 175bp over the issuer's senior notes.
+But both the former notes priced inside fair value estimates from CreditSights.

 For the latest US dollar deal, Deutsche Bank, JP Morgan and Morgan Stanley were joint global coordinators and HSBC, BNP Paribas, Barclays and Goldman Sachs International were active bookrunners.
 Citigroup, Credit Agricole, Mizuho and Nomura were passive bookrunners.

-For the new euro notes, Deutsche Bank and BNP Paribas were joint global coordinators.
-JP Morgan, Morgan Stanley, Citigroup, Credit Agricole, ING, Natixis and Societe Generale were passive bookrunners.
+For the euro notes, Deutsche Bank and BNP Paribas were joint global coordinators, and JP Morgan, Morgan Stanley, Citigroup, Credit Agricole, ING, Natixis and Societe Generale were passive bookrunners.